-- 3.14 In order to support local distinctiveness and to harmonise with the existing property in line with the General Principles (Section 3), the materials used in an extension should usually match and correspond with those of the host building.
+- 3.16 In order to support local distinctiveness and to harmonise with the existing property in line with the General Principles (Section 3), the materials used in an extension should usually match and correspond with those of the host building.
 This includes the use of string or dental courses, brick patterns and quoins as well as sills, lintels and copings.
-There are a multitude of different colours, textures and shades of bricks and external finishes and it is critical to the success of an extension to ensure new external walls match the existing as closely as possible.
-This will be an important factor within the application and if precise details of the materials proposed are not agreed prior to determination, they may be subject to a condition requiring a separate submission and an additional fee to discharge. - 3.15 Other architectural details of the host building may be equally important and an extension should not harm or detract from these.
-Instead they should be protected and as appropriate repeated within the extension.
-Examples include projecting bays, chimneys and special types of window such as oriel or bay windows. - 3.16 Where it is not possible to replicate the materials of the original building then a clear contrast may be preferable to an approximate match and for a recessed 'shadow gap' or other type of
+There are a multitude of different colours, textures and shades of bricks and external finishes, and it is critical to the success of an extension to ensure new external walls match the existing as closely as possible.
+This will be an important factor within the application and if precise details of the materials proposed are not agreed prior to determination, they may be subject to a condition requiring a separate submission and an additional fee to discharge. - 3.17 Other architectural details of the host building may be equally important, and an extension should not harm or detract from these.
+Instead, they should be protected and as appropriate repeated within the extension.
+Examples include projecting bays, chimneys and special types of window such as oriel or bay windows. - 3.18 Where it is not possible to replicate the materials of the original building then a clear contrast may be preferable to an approximate match and for a recessed 'shadow gap' or other type of constructional seam to be introduced between 'old' and 'new'.
+Sometimes glazing can act usefully in this way. - 3.19 There are also opportunities when choosing materials to reduce carbon by selecting ones that are sourced locally or made from materials that consume or produce less energy in production, and construction.
+The Council will give merit to these types of materials when they fit in with the host dwelling and the overall design.

-- constructional seam to be introduced between 'old' and 'new'.
-Sometimes glazing can act usefully in this way. - 3.17 The openings in a building are key aspects of the design and visual appearance.
+- 3.20 The openings in a building are key aspects of the design and visual appearance.
 It is essential that new doors and windows adhere to the character of the property and general area.
-Generally the size, positioning, proportion, shape and materials of existing windows should be repeated in an extension and this also provides a strong clue as to the appropriate proportion for the extension itself.
+Generally, the size, positioning, proportion, shape and materials of existing windows should be repeated in an extension, and this also provides a strong clue as to the appropriate proportion for the extension itself.
 Recessing of windows i.e. the depth they are set back from the face of the elevation is a key characteristic of many of the older homes within the city.
-Replacement windows should very closely follow the character of the originals paying attention to their general pattern, means of opening and thickness of frames and glazing bars. - 3.18 The external insulation of whole existing buildings in order to improve their energy performance is likely to promote lightweight cladding finishes and these may be difficult to reconcile with the established character of a neighbourhood where this is dominated by brick or masonry walls.
-A highly-contrasting render finish is unlikely to be acceptable and tile-hanging or some other form of ceramic or clay-based cladding may be more successful in an area dominated by brick.
+Replacement windows should very closely follow the character of the originals paying attention to their general pattern, means of opening and thickness of frames and glazing bars. - 3.21 The external insulation of whole existing buildings in order to improve their energy performance is likely to promote lightweight cladding finishes and these may be difficult to reconcile with the established character of a neighbourhood where this is dominated by brick or masonry walls.
+A highly contrasting render finish is unlikely to be acceptable and tile-hanging or some other form of ceramic or clay-based cladding may be more successful in an area dominated by brick.
 Consider the textures, rhythms, colours and tones that are present in the building, its setting and the wider context of the site in seeking suitable cladding materials and finishes.